 At the empty tomb opposites collide.
 Earth and heaven, darkness and light, mourning and gladness, hate and love, temporary and eternal.
 Let us go back in time, to that moment at the empty tomb.
 Just two days ago they had crucified our Lord.

 At the cross opposites collide.
 Earth and heaven, death and life, humanity and God, shame and honour, bondage and freedom, suffering and salvation.
 Let us go back in time, to that moment at the cross.
 It is Friday.
 Today is preparation day, the day before Passover.

 In the garden opposites collide.
 Earth and heaven, evil and good, humanity and God, self will and God’s will, bondage and freedom, surrender and victory.
 Let us go back in time to that moment in the garden at the foot of the mountain.

-The first sign that John includes to reveal that Jesus is the Christ, the Son of God is an event that celebrates relationships.
-A wedding where family and friends are invited.
-Into a culture of traditions, customs and social structure Jesus walks in.
+The first sign that John includes to reveal that Jesus is the Son of God is at an event that celebrates relationships – a wedding.
+So into a culture of traditions, customs and social structure Jesus walks in.